jpssrocha/gaia_getter/README.md

     results = await asyncio.gather(*[get_gaia_catalog(*inputs) for inputs in fields])
 ```

-Tip 1: For those who doesn't know ... using asyncio can significantly speedup the
+Tip 1: For those who doesn't know ... using asyncio can significantly speedup
-download process (much more than 100%).
-Because it utilizes resources in a better way
+the download process (much more than 100%).
+Because it utilizes resources in a
-by doing things concurrently.
+better way by doing things concurrently.

-Tip 2: Just be aware that the `async.gather` command will collect all returns in
+Tip 2: Just be aware that the `async.gather` command will collect all returns
-memory, and this can be a problem if you download too much fields at once.
-For
+in memory, and this can be a problem if you download too much fields at once.
-these cases, implement a sequential loop on top of it that download a chunk and
+For these cases, implement a sequential loop on top of it, that download a
-save the results to disk before going to a second run.
-So make sure that the
+chunk and save the results to disk before going to a second run.
+In short: make
-older results are cleaned from RAM before continuing each loop!
+sure that the older results are cleaned from RAM before continuing each loop!

-Tip 3: Depending on the environment you run this it will be necessary to wrap all
+Tip 3: Depending on the environment you run this it will be necessary to wrap
-the code on an async function and run it using the asyncio.run function:
+all the code on an async function and run it using the asyncio.run function:

 ```python